coyo8/coyo8.github.io/_posts/2017-03-14-SOLID-principle-in-Swift.md

 * ♇ = ☆
 * ✜ = ⌓

-These all were geometric shapes.
-Next day when he returned back, he thought why not fix the DrawGraphic class which just draw circle shape only, directly to display the message with correct shape.
+These were all geometric shapes.
+Next day when he returned back, he thought why not fix the DrawGraphic class which draws only circle shape, to include the rest of the shapes and display the message correctly.

 ```swift